San Bartolomeo in Pantano: Description

-The church gained its present appearance at the time of Buono in 1159, rebuilt in the Pistoiese Romanesque style.
+The church gained its present appearance at the time of abbot Buono in 1159, rebuilt in the Pistoiese Romanesque style.
 Characteristic of this style is the façade, divided into five compartments with arches supported by slender columns, and with a marble bichrome decoration.
-The portal in the facade is graced with notable Romanesque sculptures; the architrave has a row of standing individuals in togas, depicting "Jesus with the Twelve Apostles" (dated to 1167).
-Above are two male lions, one atop a guarding a recumbant man, the other atop a bird.
-Above the portal is a latin script.
+The portal in the facade is graced with notable Romanesque sculptures; the architrave has a row of standing individuals in antique clothes, depicting Jesus in the midst of the Twelve Apostles flanked by two angels (dated to 1167).
+Although missing his name on the base, Thomas is identifiable as the one next to Jesus facing him; while the Apostle Matthew takes the place of Judas Iscariot (who betrayed Jesus), signifying an episode after the Gospel.
+Above the lintel and a frieze of acanthus leaves two male lions are facing each other, the right one atop a recumbent man, the other atop a large bird.